CPSibo/MTG-Printings-Counter/README.md

 ```
 This will restrict the card output to only ones with at least `minFinishes` finishes.
 The totals at the bottom are unaffected by `minFinishes`.

+## Acknowledgements
+This tool uses the [Scryfall API](https://scryfall.com/docs/api) to retrieve data.